RuanJY/GP-SLAM-2D_dataset/README.md

-# 2D_Lidar_DataSet_ZJU
+# 2D Lidar DataSet ZJU

-This is the data set containing 2D laser scan and odometry collected by ruanjy in Yuquan campus, Zhejiang University.
+A mobile-robot-based SLAM data-set containing 2D laser scan from Hokuyo LiDAR, IMU, and odometry from wheel encoders.

+Collected by Jianyuan RUAN in Yuquan campus, Zhejiang University.

+## Main features:

+- Precise and high frequency (40 Hz) 2D range measurement from Hokuyo LiDAR.

+- The start point and end point coincide so that the accuracy assessment can be conducted easily.
+We use of rails to force the vehicle to return to the same location after completing a loop.

 ## Description:

-Our experiments were performed with a differential drive mobile robot named “Apollo”, which can be seen in Fig. 1.The mobile robot is equipped with a Hokuyo UTM-30LX-EW laser scanner with a scanning frequency of 40 Hz, two wheel encoders that allow to measure the rotation of the wheels and a GY-85 IMU module.
+**Platform**:

+“Apollo” differential drive mobile robot.

+**Sensor**:

+- A [Hokuyo UTM-30LX-EW laser scanner](https://www.hokuyo-aut.jp/search/single.php?serial=170), 40 Hz, Maximum Range: 0.1 to 60m, Field of view 270°, Multi-echo, 1440 points per scan.
+- Two wheel encoders
+- A GY-85 IMU module.

 <div align=center><img width="500" src="https://github.com/RuanJY/DataSetZJU/blob/master/%E5%B0%8F%E8%BD%A6%E9%B8%9F%E7%9E%B0.jpg" alt="Fig. 1"/></div>

+###  Yongqian Students’ Center

 The first experiment was conducted on the second floor of Yongqian Students’ Center in Yuquan Campus, Zhejiang University, Hangzhou, China.
 The mobile robot moved clockwise through a corridor outside a lecture hall.
-The center lines ofthe corridor consists of two straight lines, one minor arc and one semicircle whose radius is about 8.5 m.
-The environment is shown in Fig. 2
+The center lines of the corridor consists of two straight lines, one minor arc and one semicircle whose radius is about 8.5 m.

+### Chow Yei Ching Science & Technology Building

 The second experiment was performed in another environment which is larger, and contains more unstructured objects.
-The environment, located in the fourth floor of the Chow Yei Ching Science & Technology Building in Yuquan Campus, Zhejiang University, Hangzhou, China, is 41 m × 34 m in size, which can be seen in Fig. 2
+The environment, located in the fourth floor of the Chow Yei Ching Science & Technology Building in Yuquan Campus, Zhejiang University, Hangzhou, China, is 41 m × 34 m in size.
 <div align=center><img width="800" src="https://github.com/RuanJY/DataSetZJU/blob/master/huanjing.jpg" alt="Fig. 2"/></div>

+## Result of gp-slam 2d and G-mapping

-The map overlaid with map ground truth and trajectory of the mobile robot produced by our algorithm is show in Fig. 3.
+Yongqian Students’ Center.
+The map are overlaid with map ground truth and trajectory of the mobile robot produced by slam.
+Left: gp-slam 2d, right: G-mapping

 <div align=center><img width="800" src="https://github.com/RuanJY/DataSetZJU/blob/master/map6.1.jpg" alt="Fig. 3"/></div>

-The map overlaid with map ground truth and trajectory of the mobile robot produced by our algorithm is show in Fig. 4.
+Chow Yei Ching Science & Technology Building.
+The map overlaid with map ground truth and trajectory of the mobile robot produced by slam.
+Left: gp-slam 2d, right: G-mapping

 <div align=center><img width="800" src="https://github.com/RuanJY/DataSetZJU/blob/master/map6.2.jpg" alt="Fig. 4"/></div>

 Please cite our paper if you use this data-set: